feelinglovelynow/ace-graph-database/README.md

     * Browser
     * Version 1
     * Free
-1. (Node / Deno) - File
+1. ValKey
     * Server Side
     * Version 2
-    * Server Hosting Cost
-    * May look something like MongoDB w/ BSON
+    * Open Source
 1. Amazon Dynamo DB
     * Server Side
     * Version 2
-1. Aerospike
+1. (Node / Deno / Rust) - File
     * Server Side
     * Version 3
-1. InfinityDB
-    * Server Side
-    * Version 3
+    * May look something like MongoDB w/ BSON

 ## 💎 Dictionary
 ### Ace
 * Ace is a Graph Database
 ### Graph Database
-* A database structured with nodes, relationships and properties
+* A database with nodes, relationships and properties
 ### Node
 * A noun stored in the graph
 ### Relationship
-* Between two nodes
 * Explains how two nodes unite
 ### Properties
 * Information about one node (eg: `AceUser` node, `name` prop) or one relationship (`actsInMovie` relationship, `_salary` prop)